Golestan Palace

 And to realize how important this palace has been through the years, we could mention that 3 kings of the Qajar dynasty were crowned in this grand palace.
 These 3 kings are Agha Mohammad Khan Qajar, Fath’Ali Shah, and Naser-e-Din Shah.

 Golestan Palace complex consists of 17 structures, including palaces, museums, and halls.
-Almost all of this complex was built during the 200-year ruling of the Qajar kings.
+Almost all of this complex was built during the 200-year rule of the Qajar kings.
 These palaces were used for many different occasions.
-It also consists of three main archives, including the Photographic Archive, the Library of Manuscripts and the Archive of Documents.
+It also consists of three main archives, including the Photographic Archive, the Library of Manuscripts, and the Archive of Documents.

-Do you know there are 12 halls in the Golestan palace?
+Do you know there are 12 halls in the Golestan Palace?
+Keep reading to learn more about them.

 Coronations of the Qajar kings and formal court ceremonies were held on this terrace.
 The first ceremony was for Agha Mohammad Khan Qajar, and the last coronation at the Marble Throne was the coronation of Reza Shah of the Pahlavi dynasty, in 1925.